intention vs. attention

 “Submission has a narcissistic quality, in that followers seek to bask in the reflected glory of their leader as a way to inflate their self importance.”

-Effective and dissociative dosage levels are unique to the individual for a variety of reasons.
-Discovering that unique DD requires time: less time than with other modalities of psychedelic or ‘medicine’ use, to be sure, but more time than the submission approach used by the toad narcissist.
-The helicopter either needs to have a bigger engine (force/dose) to get to the top or needs the load to be lighter (surrender/letting go).
+The dissociative dose is unique to the individual for a variety of reasons.
+Discovering that unique DD requires time: less time than with other modalities of psychedelic or ‘medicine’ use, to be sure, but more time than the submission approach used by some practitioners and psychonauts.
+The helicopter either needs to have a bigger engine (velocity/dose) to get to the top or needs the load to be lighter (surrender/letting go).
 One solution is for the passenger to consciously lighten their load.
-This makes the ride up more of a conscious choice: the individual releases the material that veils the direct experience with Spirit (the summit, so to speak) and in so doing less power (dose) is required.
+This makes the ride up more of a conscious choice: the individual releases the material that makes up the threshold, past which a direct experience with pure consciousness (the summit, so to speak) and in so doing less power/velocity (dose) is required.
 Indeed, empowerment results from the conscious, genuine surrender.

 Surrender empowers us

-As I argue for a surrender approach for using bufo alvarius or pure 5-MeO-DMT, I do not negate the value of a dosing regime that unconsciously overpowers the system by way of submission.
-From a non-therapeutic perspective, the emergence/dissolution of the body/form/ego consciousness—regardless of how it happens—may be ultimately what propels or accelerates humanity’s evolution.
+As I argue for a surrender approach in the use of bufo alvarius or 5-MeO-DMT, I do not negate the value of a dosing regime that overpowers the system by way of submission.
+From a non-therapeutic perspective, absolute mystical events where all subjective reality is absent —regardless of how it happens—may be ultimately what propels or accelerates humanity’s evolution.
 With this lens, would it matter how empowered a person is when having a full release?

 On an interpersonal level, it is compelling to opine, that yes, empowerment liberates the person from constricted/contracted ways of living.
 A liberated life probably leads to the further empowerment of others—the hundredth monkey myth.
-On a supra-personal level, it may be that a full release in and of itself is enough to catalyse the same effect.
-Yet even with the hundredth monkey hypothesis, after the rate of population growth is considered (more embodied godheads exist today than ever existed in sum before), is facilitation that emphasises empowerment (by way of arriving at the full release via genuine surrender) able to match or overtake the rate at which humans are being born?
+On an extra-personal level, it may be that a full release in and of itself is enough to catalyse the same effect.
+Yet even with the hundredth monkey hypothesis, after the rate of population growth is considered, is facilitation that emphasises empowerment (by way of arriving at the full release via genuine surrender) able to match or overtake the rate at which humans are being born?

-This is where the topic potentially dovetails to epi-genetics.
-Those who have a full release through submission, if we are to trust/believe/hypothesize that a genetic transformation is occurring, or at least seeded, may be, just by having children, catalysing the transition toward a collective new dawn/awakening.
-The latter idea would then champion the toad narcissist.
-In this case, large doses (without needing to discover the DD) served indiscriminately to as many people as possible would be the fastest approach to ensuring that full release seeds are planted and the hundredth monkey myth is enacted.
-The former idea would champion the surrender approach, used by those offering a psycholytic/psychotherapeutic methodology.
+This is where the topic potentially dovetails to epigenetics.
+Those who have a full release through submission, if we are to trust/believe/hypothesise that a genetic transformation is occurring, or at least seeded, may be, just by having children, catalysing the transition toward a collective new dawn/awakening.
+This idea would then champion the submission approach.
+In this case, large doses (without needing to discover the DD) served indiscriminately to as many people as possible would be the fastest approach to ensuring that full release seeds are planted and the hundredth monkey myth is enacted most expediently.
+The interpersonal concept would champion the surrender approach, used by those practitioners offering 5 in a gradual way, maybe a psycholytic methodology, perhaps in a therapy context.
 Empowering the individual to arrive at the full release through genuine surrender would be the most comprehensive (and time-consuming) methodology; the interpersonal field thus being the level at which humanity will thrive and evolve best.

-The toad narcissists may not have the time to consider these ruminations and I don’t expect that they, as I describe them, are reading this right now.
+Those practitioners betting on a submission approach may not have the time to consider these ruminations and I don’t expect that they, as I describe them, are reading this right now.
 Those practitioners who are interested in empowering individuals via genuine surrender in their approach may be more inclined to take the time to read this.
 In any case, it’s likely that there isn’t a ‘best’ way.
-The full release of the ego structure can happen many ways.
+The full release of pure consciousness from the constraints of the ego structure can happen many ways.

 One of them is with surrender in mind.